juliaguida/oystercard/challenges/tic_tac_toe.md

 1. Code the classes and their interactions ( _Test First!, and swap driver/navigator roles frequently :twisted_rightwards_arrows:._)
 2. Think about the classes you have created.
 Are they following the **SRP** ?
 3. Play with your code in `irb` ( _if you prefer `pry` go with it_ )
 4. With Tic Tac Toe it's quite easy to build it all using 1 class (crazy I know).
 Once you've decided on your classes this can always be changed.
-If inside hypethtical tic tac toe class you have a lot of methods refering to a board or a grid this is a huge indication that a class is screaming ** make me, make me **.
+If inside hypothetical tic tac toe class you have a lot of methods referring to a board or a grid this is a huge indication that a class is screaming ** make me, make me **.

 ## Supporting Material